mocks-server/website/docs/get-started-routes.md

 Mocks Server adds by default a middleware to enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) automatically in all routes.
 It also enables CORS pre-flight responses, so it will respond with a 204 status to all requests using the `OPTIONS` method to any route.
 This means that the `OPTIONS` method can't be used in `routes` until this middleware is disabled, because the built-in CORS pre-flight middleware will send the response first.

-So, if you want to handle `OPTIONS` requests by yourself, you should disable the `corsPreFlight` option using the configuration file or the command line argument `--no-corsPreFlight` (read the [configuration chapter](configuration-options.md) for further info).
+So, if you want to handle `OPTIONS` requests by yourself, you should disable the `preflightContinue` option of the `cors` middleware.
+Read the [configuration chapter](configuration-options.md) for further info.

 Mocks Server uses the [`cors` npm package](https://www.npmjs.com/package/cors) under the hood to enable CORS, so you could still enable it only for your desired routes using the same package if you disabled it globally.
 Read [how to add Mocks Server middlewares](guides-using-middlewares.md) for further info.